• Post author:

 • Instill mutual accountability for deliverables through collective ownership models

-4. Team Stability
+4. Stability & Trust

 Members of a high performing team trust and respect each other’s strengths and differences.
 They communicate openly, and resolve conflict effectively as they transition from a team that merely coordinates or cooperates to a team that collaborates and is high performing.

 Teams need time together to develop their potential.
-The stages of team development—forming, storming, norming, and performing—cannot be rushed.
+The stages of team development (forming, storming, norming, and performing) cannot be rushed.
 Research consistently shows that stable teams outperform constantly changing ones, even when the changing teams consist of individually “stronger” members.
 Team continuity planning helps maintain consistency through inevitable personnel changes.

 What to develop: